- isosorbide mononitrate

 Most of the adverse reactions are pharmacodynamically mediated and dose dependent.

-A very common (>10% pf patients) adverse reaction to Zemon 40XL is throbbing headache.
-The incidence of headache may occur when treatment is initiated, but usually disappears after 1-2 weeks of treatment.
+Headache is very common (>10% pf patients).
+Throbbing headache may occur when treatment is initiated, but usually disappears after 1-2 weeks of treatment.

 Cases of exfoliative dermatitis have been reported.